kraus-s/FunWithRunes/README.md

 ## Runing the app

 There are two ways of running this application.
-You can either refer to the instance of the web app hosted in the Streamlit Community Cloud at the link here:
+You can either refer to the instance of the web app hosted in the [Streamlit Community Cloud at this link](https://n-runes.streamlit.app/) or you can run this web app locally using pipenv.

-ADD LINK!

-or you can run this web app locally using pipenv.
 To do this, clone this repository and install dependencies using `pipenv install`.
 You can start the webapp from the command line using `pipenv run webapp` and run the analysis